joao-frohlich/cpython/Doc/reference/datamodel.rst

    objects (for example when catching an :ref:`exception <bltin-exceptions>` and storing its :ref:`traceback <traceback-objects>` for later use).

-   :exc:`RuntimeError` is raised if the frame is currently executing or suspended.
+   :exc:`RuntimeError` is raised if the frame is currently executing.

    .. versionadded:: 3.4

-   .. versionchanged:: 3.13
-      Attempting to clear a suspended frame raises :exc:`RuntimeError` (as has always been the case for executing frames).

 .. _traceback-objects: